LOCAL HISTORY QUIZ

 Take our “virtual” walking tour of historic downtown Mooresville, Indiana.
-Then check-out our audio tour guide on CD and walk the self-guided route yourself.
+Then check-out our audio tour guide on CD (along with this handout) and walk the self-guided route yourself.

 Do you recognize these famous folks who hailed from Mooresville, Indiana?
 Find out here.

 “OLD SETTLERS” (FOLK SONG)

 “Old Settlers” was composed in 2010 as a tribute to the pioneers who settled in Mooresville and Morgan County, Indiana.
 Click the graphics below to listen to instrumental versions of the song.
 Click the following links to see the musical score, lyrics, and blog post about the song.